AutoSurveys/AutoSurvey/README.md

 ![Overview](figs/main_fig.png)

 ## Web Demo
-You can also access our [web demo](https://shiny-insects-play.loca.lt/) to generate surveys.
+You can also access our [web demo](https://tough-bananas-hunt.loca.lt) to generate surveys.
-(Tunnel Password:: 47.236.10.43)
+(Tunnel Password: 47.236.10.43, accessible from Monday to Friday)

 ## Requirements